Find Calm & Confidence

 Compassionate, evidence-based anxiety treatment in Melbourne with AHPRA-registered psychologists — helping you feel more in control, reduce overwhelm, and move forward with confidence.

-How Anxiety Affects
+How Anxiety Affects Daily Life

 Anxiety can show up as constant worry, muscle tension, or fear that starts to interfere with work, sleep, and relationships.
 Working with an experienced anxiety psychologist helps you understand what drives these patterns and regain a sense of balance.
 Our anxiety counselling provides personalised, evidence-based support for persistent worry, panic, stress, and physical tension — tailored to what you’re experiencing

-CBT, ACT, mindfulness and EMDR, matched to your goals.
+- CBT, ACT, mindfulness and EMDR approaches

 The Anxiety Cycle